SayaliKadam11/ExcelDashboard-Project/README.md

 # ExcelDashboard-Project
 Creating dashboard in excel to analyze bike sales
-Like PowerBi, I have created dashboards in excel to analyze sales.
-As per dashboards we easily understand that sales depend upon factors such as Age, Salary or income, Gender and Distance to travel.
+In Excel, I have created dashboards to analyze sales.
+These dashboards show that sales depend on factors such as age, salary or income, gender, and distance to travel.